rohit12techie/your-networth-tracker/Readme.md

 # My Networth Tracker
-## This I have started to learn Node JS, react, web development.
+This I have started to learn Node.js, React.js and web-development.